jeramyleon/Learning-Python/Readme.md

 Showcasing my progress in learning the python langauge.

 Tracking my progress:
-Beginner - Generating random values
+Beginner - finished
+intermediate - N/A
+advanced - N/A